 Observatory announces summer sessions

-The astronomical programs will feature an illustrated lecture and, weather permitted, observation through telescopes.
-The main objects planned for observation include the planets Mars and Saturn, and potentially Mercury; the Moon; and various star clusters, double stars, nebulae, and galaxies.
+The astronomical programs will feature an illustrated lecture and weather-permitted observation through telescopes.
+The main objects planned for observation include the planets Mars, Saturn, and Uranus; the Moon; and various star clusters, double stars, nebulae, and galaxies.

 Open to the public and free of charge, the sessions at the observatory will be held regardless of sky conditions and cancelled only by the threat of severe weather.
 For more information on the summer series contact Professor Cupillari at 945-8402.